agustinarroyo05/coffeemaker/README.md

 You can buy products if you have the stock in the machine.
 To see the machine's stock you can use your browser at http://localhost:8080/coffeemaker/products

+You can modify the products in the machine with the beans.xml file located in the project.